MMR Measles vaccinations are available to all Sefton residents from a range of services and locations

 Coastal and Visitor Areas Public Space Protection Order

-Feedback from local communities, visitors and partner agencies, gained through a public consultation, has been used to shape the Order.
+Feedback from local communities, visitors and partner agencies, gained through a public consultation in 2022, was originally used to shape the Order, which provides enforcement powers to protect the public from anti-social behaviour.

 Some of the restrictions include: